Full BASIC: Minimal BASIC

 The introduction of Dartmouth BASIC in 1964 combined a number of emerging concepts in the computer field, including timesharing and direct interaction with the user, known at the time as a "conversational interface".
 General Electric, who supplied the GE 235 mainframe computer it ran on, used a modified version of Dartmouth's system to start a service bureau which would eventually evolve into the GEnie online service.
 Many other companies, Tymshare and CompuServe notable among them, quickly introduced hosted BASIC services of their own, following the Dartmouth model.

 In 1968, Hewlett-Packard (HP) introduced the HP 2000 series minicomputers, which offered the same features of the earlier mainframe systems in a rack-mount system that could be configured in a complete form for around $100,000.
 Their HP Time-Shared BASIC had a number of differences from Dartmouth, and these were soon copied by other mini vendors like Data General.
 One holdout was Digital Equipment Corporation (DEC), who did not introduce a BASIC of their own design until 1972.
 This version, BASIC-PLUS was different from either the HP or Dartmouth dialects.
-By the early 1970s where were three major dialects and dozens of minor variations being used in the market.
+By the early 1970s there were three major dialects and dozens of minor variations being used in the market.

 In January 1974 a new group formed under the ANSI umbrella to define a single standard BASIC.
 The Dartmouth team formed a core part of the group.
 Dartmouth was working on a greatly expanded version of BASIC known as Structured BASIC (SBASIC) which became the basis for ANSI.
 At the time, few other dialects supported its many new features.
 The group decided that a complete standard based on SBASIC would take some time to agree on, so the ANSI BASIC effort was split into two milestones.
 The first, Minimal BASIC, would produce a standard that included only the most basic features that would be required of any implementation.
 Even long-supported features from Dartmouth like matrix math would be left out.
 The draft standard for Minimal BASIC was released in January 1976, the final draft in July 1977, and it was ratified that December.
 Arthur Luehrmann, a physicist from Dartmouth College who was a proponent of BASIC and part of the ANSI group later stated:

 "X3J2's first few years were spent (in hindsight, some might say 'wasted') on standardizing what amounts to the original 1964 Dartmouth Basic...
 Minimal Basic was more a toy than an actual language."